sschaetz/awesome-hardware-test/README.md

 - [hwtests](https://github.com/dolphin-emu/hwtests) - A test suite for GameCube/Wii hardware
 - [HTX](https://github.com/open-power/HTX) - A suite of test tools for hardware validation of OpenPOWER system

+### Videos and Presentation
+- [Mass Production: Open-source Testing in Manufacturing](https://www.youtube.com/watch?v=pcyuzB3qLVo) -  A discussion of some common pitfalls experienced during manufacturing, common mistakes that are made, and explain just how hostile an environment factories can be to developing software.
+Also introduces [exclave](https://github.com/exclave/exclave), a factory test infrastructure, written in Rust.

 ---

 The following projects have to be categorized: